 ASL Beginner-Level Mini-lessons

-An edutainmental series of these self-study mini-lessons are offered for learners who are interested in learning ASL as a second language (L2) online and who are new to ASL.
+An edu-entertainmental series of the self-study mini-lessons are offered for learners who are interested in learning ASL as a second language (L2) online and who are new to ASL.

 These self-paced, self-learning lessons are for your personal and educational interests only whether you are an ASL student, a parent of deaf children, or an individual in a remote area.
 You can enjoy learning at your own pace.